fakbo-dev/obsidian-files/knowledge_Base/Computer_Science/Data_Structures/Queues/Queues.md

 ## Core Concept

-> _ is a fundamental data structure for organize and access data_
+> _is a data structure that is have a rear (the oldest value) and the front (the newest Value)_

+> _is held and access is rectricted to one end_

+> _Elements are added in the rear (enqueued) and and removed from the front (dequeued)_

+> _This make it a First-in First-Out Data Structure (FIFO)_

 ## Why Important?

-- use FIFO (First in First Out) for manage the data
-- efficient way to get values in o(1) time complex
+### Useful for

+- priting jobs
+- handling request in a web server
+- scheduling task in system
+- can be implemented with array and linkedList

 ## How It Works